vadimcn/codelldb/MANUAL.md

         "cwd": "${workspaceFolder}",                       // Cargo working directory
         "problemMatcher": "$rustc",                        // Problem matcher(s) for Cargo output },
-    "args": ["--test=test1"]  // These arguments will be appended to those passed by Cargo to the target }
+    "args": ["--test=test1"]  // These arguments will be appended to those passed to the debug target by Cargo }
 ```